What is Markup? Including Free Calculators

 Markup is the difference between the cost of an item and its selling price.
 Calculating markup correctly is crucial because it directly reflects profits, cash flow, and taxes.

-It is essential to set the selling price right; if it is too high, you are not competitive in the market against competitors.
+It is essential to set the selling price correctly; if it is too high, you will not be competitive in the market.
 If the price is too low, the business will not make enough profit to survive.
-Looking at competitors is the best place to start when setting a price.
+Evaluating competitors is a good starting point when determining a price.